bloominstituteoftechnology/Intro-to-C/fizzbuzz/README.md

 ```
 This function signature states that it receives a single integer array and doesn't return anything.
 You'll often see this kind of function signature when you want the function to simply mutate the input and/or print the contents of the input.

-For printing output, you'll want to use the `printf` function, which is included in the `stdlib` library.
+For printing output, you'll want to use the `printf` function, which is included in the `stdio` library.

 ## Implementing fizzbuzz